Xuechunzi Bai

 FAccT, 2025 [pdf]

-Learning too much from too little: False face stereotypes emerge from a few exemplars and persist via insufficient sampling.
+Learning too much from too little: False face stereotypes emerge from a few exemplars and persist via insufficient sampling

 Xuechunzi Bai, Stefan Uddenberg, Brandon Labbree, Alex Todorov